Thigh Braces

 relaxing, your knees can fall straight down on to the pads reducing fatigue.

-Despite one manufactures claim to have invented this concept, these have been used in slalom boats for years.
+boats for years.
 I first saw them in Eric Jacksons slalom boat in 1997.
-That same year squirt boaters like Mark Travis started using them and play boaters soon followed.
+That same year squirt boaters like Mark

 Click the image to see it larger then back on your browser to come back here |